pydantic/pydantic-ai/docs/agents.md

     Note over Agent: Game session complete
 ```

-### tools and schema
+### Function Tools vs. Structured Results

-Under the hood, tools use the model's "tools" or "functions" API to let the model know what tools are available to call.
-Tools or functions are also used to define the schema(s) for structured responses, thus a model might have access to many tools, some of which call tools while others end the run and return a result.
+As the name suggests, function tools use the model's "tools" or "functions" API to let the model know what is available to call.
+Tools or functions are also used to define the schema(s) for structured responses, thus a model might have access to many tools, some of which call function tools while others end the run and return a result.

+### Function tools and schema

 Function parameters are extracted from the function signature, and all parameters except `CallContext` are used to build the schema for that tool call.

-Even better, PydanticAI extracts the docstring from tool functions and (thanks to [griffe](https://mkdocstrings.github.io/griffe/)) extracts parameter descriptions from the docstring and adds them to the schema.
+Even better, PydanticAI extracts the docstring from functions and (thanks to [griffe](https://mkdocstrings.github.io/griffe/)) extracts parameter descriptions from the docstring and adds them to the schema.

 [Griffe supports](https://mkdocstrings.github.io/griffe/reference/docstrings/#docstrings) extracting parameter descriptions from `google`, `numpy` and `sphinx` style docstrings, and PydanticAI will infer the format to use based on the docstring.
 We plan to add support in the future to explicitly set the style to use, and warn/error if not all parameters are documented; see [#59](https://github.com/pydantic/pydantic-ai/issues/59).